oracle-livelabs/database/heatwave-movie-stream/improve-app-hw/improve-app-hw.md

 - Some Experience with MySQL Shell
 - Must Complete Lab 7

+## Task 1: Download sample display images from a Bucket in OCI Object Store:

+1. Click on this link to Download the images [MovieHub Sample Images](https://objectstorage.us-phoenix-1.oraclecloud.com/p/Uim7lrT2O4eMuGunwu608ejFy-nlvNTtfEBNbElXaaAwTafZn2QveR6kgWJE5atV/n/idazzjlcjqzj/b/bucket-images/o/moviehub_imgs.zip) from the Demo to your local machine

-## Task 1: Upload Images to the OCI Object Store:
+## Task 2: Upload Images to the OCI Object Store:

 1. Open the OCI Console